Oleg52/ModToolDocs/docs/copy-tool/copy/overview.md

 'Save map file' options will save map json file in the same directory where tool is localated when you load a map by link.

+'Save .mapx file' options will save map as .mapx file also in the same directory with mod tool.
+You can restore this map file on the [Map Options](../../../race-settings/map-options/overview) tab.

 'Include to map name' and description options will add info about original platform and author.
 You can configure it on the [Options](../../../copy-tool/options/overview) tab.